fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 Secrets
 -------

-FIAAS supports three different sources of secrets.
-All three options will provide access to secrets in a pre-defined location, currently `/var/run/secrets/fiaas/`.
+FIAAS supports different sources of secrets.
+All options will provide access to secrets in a pre-defined location, currently `/var/run/secrets/fiaas/`.
 This allows applications to assume their secrets are located at that path, regardless of where the secrets are sourced from.

 ### Kubernetes Secret